 “….prior to (Nampeyo’s Sikyatki) revival came a brief but brilliant moment when Nampeyo and a few other master Hopi potters turned their eyes to the broader Pueblo world in search of the birds who had fled the northlands centuries before.
 One of these unknown potters adapted the old Zuni style with its rosettes and ‘deer houses’ into a canary cage for a perky plumed feathered friend.
 This fleeting period between 1898 and 1905 preceded the full commercial success of the new Revival pottery that would channel Hopi aesthetic experimentstion into an increasingly narrow expression (2002:60-61).”

 Wade illustrates his discussion with a photograph of a jar decorated with this Zuni style.
-Jar 2011-28 in this collection is by the same hand.

 Eleven years after the Plateau article, working with a couple of other Pueblo pottery scholars, Wade has located 10 vessels possibly by this potter, of which 2011-28 is probably the most recent.
 One of these 10 pots, looking like a classic Zuni vessel but made of Hopi clay, is in the Weisel Family Collection now in the Fine Arts Museums of San Francisco (Robb and D’Alessandro, 2014:55).
 One is in the Arizona State Museum, Tuscon.
 The rest are in private collections.
 Reading a draft article by Wade and others, it is apparent that there is not yet in agreement about the source of these 10 pots.
 Wade is most convinced that the collection was produced by a single person; another author is substantially more unceetain.
 Similar rosettes appear in many of these 10 pots; “deer houses” are apparent on most.
 The designs on 9 of the 10 pots contain parrots, but the open-mouthed avain seen on 2011-28 is found on only 6 of the 10, as near as I can tell from small photographs.
-In addition, the authors have idfentified an eleventh jar, probably made by the same potter, and sold through Dewey Galleries in 1985, current location unknown.
-From the Dewey advertisement it seems that this jar has rosettes, deer houses and the open-mouthed parrot very similar to those on jar 2011-28.
+In addition, the authors have identified an eleventh jar, probably made by the same potter, and sold through Dewey Galleries in 1985, current location unknown.
+From the Dewey advertisement it seems that this jar has rosettes, deer houses and open-mouthed parrots very similar to those on jar 2011-28.